The EBOT (final) Exam 2025:

 Trainees in their final year of training in a recognised European Training Scheme Programme:

-- Two structured references:
+- Two structured references (in English):

 1. from the head of training or department at the hospital